“Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow.” (Psalm 51:7)

 Hyssop is best used fresh but can also be stored frozen in plastic bags or dried.
 To dry, tie the cuttings in small bundles and hang upside down in a well-ventilated, dark room.
 When dry, remove the leaves from the stems and store whole.
 Crush or grind just before use (watch How to Dry Herbs — video).

-Hyssop does not have many insects or disease problems.
+Hyssop does not have many pest problems.
 In fact, several articles suggest that the perennial herb repels flea beetles and cabbage moths when planted in vegetable gardens.
-Hyssop is often grown as a companion plant and is particularly beneficial to cabbage and grapes.
+Hyssop is often grown as a companion plant with cauliflower, cabbage and grapes.

 Seed Saving Instructions